Unfortunately owing to the uncertainties caused by coronavirus (COVID-19)

 Age Travellers are a 3-piece band with a wide repertoire of songs

-that are well loved in the folk world with a soft spot for the music
+that are well loved in the folk world with a soft spot for the

-until the care home drags them out!
+from 7:30pm until the care home drags them out!

 Dave Wilson is a popular performer known to many around

 the North East's Country Music clubs.
 As our previous concert MC Andy

 McLaughlin was unable to be with us last year Dave stepped into the

 breach and oversaw our three Parish Hall concerts with masterful effect.